Linaro/website/README.md

-# Linaro.org Static Jekyll Site
+# Linaro.org An Amazing Static Jekyll Site

 This is the git repository for Linaro's static Jekyll-based website (https://www.linaro.org).